halftheopposite/TOSIOS/README.md

 ### Local

+You can also build the game directly using `yarn` (you cannot use `npm install` as this repo is using the `workspace` feature of Yarn):

+1. Install dependencies with `yarn`.
+2. Build game with `yarn build`.
+3. Run `yarn serve`.
-Run `yarn serve` and the game will be available at http://localhost:3001.
+4. The game is available at http://localhost:3001.

 **Tips**

-If you want to **play with friends** at work or home, you can run the following command to get your local network IP: `ipconfig getifaddr en0` (ex: http://192.168.1.10:3001).
+If you want to **play with friends** at work or home, you can run the following command to get your local network IP: `ipconfig getifaddr en0`.
+You can then share the obtained IP and port(ex: http://192.168.1.10:3001).

 ## 🔧 Development

-To run the project in development mode you can run `yarn && yarn start` at the root of the project.
+To run the project in development:

-The development mode uses `hot-reloading`, meaning that changes (except for the `common` module) are live.
-Therefore the URL for testing is http://localhost:3000, as it points towards `create-react-app` development server.
+1. Install dependencies with `yarn`.
+2. Start game with `yarn start`.
+3. The game is available at http://localhost:3001.

-If you encounter a **white screen** the first time you try to load the game, that's normal, just refresh the page.
-This is due to the order in which things are built at launch.
+If you encounter a **white screen** the first time you try to load the game in the browser, that's normal, just refresh the page.
+This is due to the order in which things are built the first time at launch.

+In development, the `front` application is NOT served by the `server`, thus requiring you to access it through port `3000` instead of `3001` as seen before.

+In development changes made to `client` and `server` are live, except for the `common` module.

 ## Project architecture

 This project is a monorepo (with the help of Yarn workspaces).
 It contains the following packages:

-* `client` - A `Create React App` using `PIXI.js` and `Colyseus.js`.
+* `client` - The frontend application using `Create React App`, `PIXI.js` and `Colyseus.js`.
-* `server` - A `NodeJS` app using `Express` and `Colyseus`.
+* `server` - The authoritarive server running on `NodeJS`, `Express` and `Colyseus`.
 * `common` - A collection of constants and methods shared amongst `client` and `server`.

 ## Modding

 ### Maps

+Anyone can create their own map pretty easily in TOSIOS.

 Maps are composed of `arrays` of `arrays` where each number greater than `0` represents a `wall` to which entities will collide.